SkylineCommunications/dataminer-docs/connector-help/connector_help/Eutelsat_Data_Collector.md

 # Eutelsat Data Collector

-The **Eutelsat Data Collector** is a custom made driver for Eutelsat that allows to monitor the Eutelsat DMA cluster.
+The **Eutelsat Data Collector** is a custom-made connector for Eutelsat that allows to monitor the Eutelsat DMA cluster.

-About
+## About

-The **E**utelsat Data Collector is a connector that was tailor-made for monitoring Eutelsat DMA cluster.
+The **Eutelsat** Data Collector is a connector that was tailor-made for monitoring Eutelsat DMA cluster.
 This connector collects data from the external cluster through the DataMiner Web API and displays the alarm state of the DataMiner Views and Services.

-Ranges of the connector
+### Version Info

 | Range | Description | DCF Integration | Cassandra Compliant |
 |----------------------|-----------------|---------------------|-------------------------|
 | 1.0.0.x \[SLC Main\] | Initial version | No                  | Yes                     |

-Supported firmware versions
+### Product Info

 | Range | Supported Firmware Version |
 |------------------|-----------------------------|
 | 1.0.0.x          | DataMiner Web API V1        |

-Installation and configuration
+## Configuration

-Creation
+### Connections

 #### HTTP Main connection